The strongest objections — and the honest answers

 That is not a demand for sainthood.
 It is good design.

 The Trust Collective takes both fears seriously.
-And it is designed specifically to prevent both.
+And the governance architecture is designed specifically to prevent both.

-On the second fear — and this is the more important one: the danger of AI in the wrong hands is real and present.
+Now the second fear — the more important one.
+AI in the wrong hands.
+The danger is real and present.
 The answer is not to avoid AI.
-The answer is to build it in a way that puts it permanently out of anyone’s hands.
+The answer is to build it so that it is permanently out of anyone's hands.

-The Trust Collective’s governance AI is built by a globally representative human council — not by any single nation, corporation, or movement.
-Its values are set collectively.
-Its operation is fully transparent — every decision visible, every calculation auditable by anyone.
-No individual, no government, no corporation, and no movement — including the Trust Collective itself — owns it or controls it.
-It is specifically designed to be uncapturable.
+The Trust Collective's governance systems are built by a globally representative human council — not by any single nation, corporation, or movement.
+Their values are set collectively.
+Their operation is fully transparent — every decision visible, every calculation auditable by anyone.
+No individual, no government, no corporation, and no movement — including the Trust Collective itself — owns or controls them.
+They are specifically designed to be uncapturable.

-The question worth sitting with is this: compared to the systems currently making decisions about your life — systems run by people with donors, ambitions, and interests that are not yours — is a verified, transparent, incorruptible system with no owners and a democratically held off-switch more dangerous, or less?
+The question worth sitting with is this: compared to the systems currently making decisions about your life — systems run by people with donors, ambitions, and interests that are not yours — are verified, transparent, auditable tools with no owners, hard limits on their function, and meaningful human oversight more dangerous, or less?

 This objection has two parts and both deserve honest answers.
 The first is about power and resistance.
 The second is about conflict and violence.
 They are related but distinct.